 Selecting the Right Projects

 The projects that you choose to display in your portfolio depend largely on the breadth and depth of your project management experience.
 If you have a long, storied career in project management, you’ll want to refrain from including too many projects.
 You want to make a good impression, but be selective.
 No hiring manager is going to look at more than a handful of examples anyway.
 If you’re relatively new to the world of project management, you’ll understandably have fewer projects from which to choose.
 Even if you have only ever managed one project in your life, you can create a few different views of that one project in your portfolio to draw people in.
 In general, a portfolio of three to five projects works well.
 Anything more than that, and you’ll overwhelm people.
-Anything less, and you’ll look like a one-hit wonder.
+Anything less, and you’ll look like a one-hit-wonder.

 When deciding what to include in your portfolio, you want to choose projects that show your experience across a wide array of assignments.
 If you’ve managed projects at several different companies or across different industries, diversity will come naturally.
 If you’ve worked in the same industry, or even at the same company for most of your career, don’t sell yourself short.
-You should still be able to select a diverse set of projects, but may need to define “diverse” a little differently.
+You should still be able to select a diverse set of projects but may need to define “diverse” a little differently.
 Here are some guidelines:

 Include a large and a small project.
 Size can be measured in terms of budget, in terms of duration, or in terms of the number people who were involved.

-If you’ve managed the same type of project different ways, show that you’re flexible.
+If you’ve managed the same type of project in different ways, show that you’re flexible.
 Agile and waterfall methodologies are two common methods in technology, for example.
 Many experienced PMs can switch back and forth.

 Project vs. Portfolio: